dragonflydb/documentation/docs/getting-started/kubernetes-operator.md

 Currently, Dragonfly Operator is in **Alpha**.
 You can find more information about Dragonfly in the [official documentation](https://dragonflydb.io/docs/).

+## Prerequisites

+- Working Kubernetes cluster (tested with Kubernetes 1.19+)
+- [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and configured to connect to your cluster

 ## Installation

 Make sure to have your Kubernetes cluster up and running.
 Dragonfly Operator can be installed by running